matylerb/matylerb/README.md

 ###

-<p align="left">I'm Tyler, a Data Science and A.I. student at Technological University Dublin.</p>
+<p align="center">I'm Tyler, a Data Science and A.I. student at Technological University Dublin.</p>

 ###